 Stomach or gastric cancer is a disease in which cancer cells form in the lining of the stomach.
 The wall of the stomach is made up of three layers of tissue: the mucosal layer, the muscularis layer, and the serosal layer.
 Stomach cancer begins in the cells lining the mucosal layer and spreads through the outer layers as it grows.

 Stromal tumors of the stomach begin in supporting connective tissue and are treated differently from gastric cancer.

-An estimated 27,510 new cases of stomach cancer will be diagnosed in the United States and 11,140 people are expected to die from stomach cancer in 2019, according to the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program.
+An estimated 26,500 new cases of stomach cancer will be diagnosed in the United States in 2023, and 11,130 people are expected to die from the disease, according to the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program.
 Age, diet, and stomach disease can affect the risk of developing gastric cancer.Stomach (Gastric) Cancer Prevention (PDQ®) Stomach (Gastric) Cancer Screening (PDQ®) Gastric Cancer Treatment (PDQ®)

 Source: National Cancer Institute